 See also: How to Know What Aperture to Use

-Landscape photographers, on the other hand, attempt to capture the entire scene as a whole–which means that the photo should be sharp throughout.
+On the other hand, landscape photographers attempt to capture the entire scene as a whole, meaning that the photo should be sharp throughout.

 Blurring the Background in Portrait Photography